Uganda Army (1971–1980): Factionalism and ethnicity

 Even the Nubians and Kakwa remained a potential threat, so that Amin increasingly opted to rely on foreigners to keep the military loyal to his regime.
 The Uganda Army's foreign members were recruited from various neighboring countries, most importantly Sudan and Zaire.
 They were "lifted above both the ethnic pattern and religious affiliation".
 These troops were often ex-members of rebel groups with whom Amin had forged good relations such as the Anyanya from southern Sudan.
 They acted as de facto mercenaries.
 According to researcher Holger Bernt Hansen, the mercenary role of the Sudanese recruits was especially evident as the Anyanya rebels had fought against Islamization in their home areas, yet supported Amin's regime that favored Muslims.
 Amin believed the foreigners to be more dependent and therefore more loyal than most native Ugandans.
 By 1973, about 20–25% of the Uganda Army were foreigners, most being ex-Anyanya.
 Researchers Paul Nugent and Samuel Decalo estimated that as much as three-quarters of the military eventually consisted of foreigners.
-A anonymous UA major concurred, estimating that half of the military were Sudanese and Nubians, a quarter of Zairean origin, and another quarter of Ugandan natives by the 1978–79 war.
+An anonymous UA major concurred, estimating that half of the military were Sudanese and Nubians, a quarter of Zairean origin, and another quarter of Ugandan natives by the 1978–79 war.
 Even though the foreigners often claimed membership in the same tribes to which the native Ugandan troops belonged, the latter saw them as outsiders and often held them in low regard.
 For example, Ugandan Nubians in Bombo, Kitgum, and Gulu resented the foreign Nubians as ruthless mercenaries.
 Accordingly, the foreigners were "seen as an instrument to neutralize the predominance of the ethnic factor" by Amin, though ultimately they did not ease ethnic tensions.
 Instead, rivalries developed between the foreign and native troops of the Uganda Army.